vishalbelsare/agentgateway/examples/rbac/README.md

   }
 ```

-Now that we have the proxy running, we can use the [mcpinspector](https://github.com/modelcontextprotocol/inspector) to try it out.
+Now that we have the gateway running, we can use the [mcpinspector](https://github.com/modelcontextprotocol/inspector) to try it out.
 ```bash
 npx @modelcontextprotocol/inspector
 ```

-Now that we have the inspector running, let's connect to the proxy, for this tutorial we'll need to use a JWT token.
+Now that we have the inspector running, let's connect to the gateway, for this tutorial we'll need to use a JWT token.
 If we try without we will get an error.
 ```
 eyJhbGciOiJFUzI1NiIsImtpZCI6IlhoTzA2eDhKaldIMXd3a1dreWVFVXhzb29HRVdvRWRpZEVwd3lkX2htdUkiLCJ0eXAiOiJKV1QifQ.eyJhdWQiOiJtZS5jb20iLCJleHAiOjE5MDA2NTAyOTQsImlhdCI6MTc0Mjg2OTUxNywiaXNzIjoibWUiLCJqdGkiOiI3MDViYjM4MTNjN2Q3NDhlYjAyNzc5MjViZGExMjJhZmY5ZDBmYzE1MDNiOGY3YzFmY2I1NDc3MmRiZThkM2ZhIiwibmJmIjoxNzQyODY5NTE3LCJzdWIiOiJtZSJ9.cLeIaiWWMNuNlY92RiCV3k7mScNEvcVCY0WbfNWIvRFMOn_I3v-oqFhRDKapooJZLWeiNldOb8-PL4DIrBqmIQ
 ```